RationalAsh/biorobotics-lab-nus/content/authors/jia-xinyu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni

 # to create link to the project pages [Quadruped Mobile Manipulator](../../project-pages/quadruped-mobile-manipulator/)
 ---
 Jia Xinyu received the B.E. degree in Vehicle Engineering from Jilin University, Changchun, China, in 2018.
 He worked as a Mechanical Engineer in Shenzhen DJI Technology Co., Ltd. from 2018 to 2020.

-He is currently a Ph.D. student in the Department of Biomedical Engineering at National University of Singapore.
+He was a Ph.D. student in the Department of Biomedical Engineering at National University of Singapore.

 Main projects:
 1. Quadruped Mobile Manipulator